This article was updated January 19, 2021.

 Here are some examples of construction activities that could qualify:

 - Development of innovative electrical, HVAC, and energy-efficient systems

 - Design and development of innovative buildings, structures, and related components

-- Design and development of unique temporary systems such as shoring, falsework and dewatering systems
+- Design and development of unique temporary systems such as shoring, formwork, falsework, power, and dewatering systems

 - Development of new or improved processes, methods, and techniques used in the construction process

 To apply for these credits, what’s the next step?

 The first step is to have an analysis performed on the types of projects your company is working on in order to identify eligible activities.
 The key is to find someone who understands the construction industry, as well as the rules surrounding the R&D tax credit and can help identify qualified activities and quantify eligible expenses.